fuzzyfox/ci_acl/readme.md

 	ua ⊆ u × r
 	pa ⊆ p × r

-This implementation uses numerical values (2^n) for the permissions (don't worry the database schema still stores wordy versions of each permission), and bitwise operations to check that a user has the needed permissions to perform a given action.
+<del>This implementation uses numerical values (2^n) for the permissions (don't worry the database schema still stores wordy versions of each permission), and bitwise operations to check that a user has the needed permissions to perform a given action.</del> (not right now but may in the future)

 The system also does not account for users having permissions directly but instead forces a user to be assigned at least one role.